nickpelone/rbatmon/README.md

 # rbatmon

 A simple tool for reading the percent remaining from UPower composite DisplayDevices.
+Requires `ruby-dbus`.

 Example: